ncatlab/nlab-content/pages/2/6/0/8/8062/content.md

 A discussion of [[conceptual completeness]] in the setting of continuous logic is found in

-* Jean-Martin Albert, Bradd Hart. _Metric logical categories and conceptual completeness for first order continuous logic_ [pdf](http://arxiv.org/pdf/1607.03068.pdf)
+* Jean-Martin Albert, Bradd Hart. _Metric logical categories and conceptual completeness for first order continuous logic_, ([arXiv:1607.03068](https://arxiv.org/abs/1607.03068))

 A treatment of metric space semantics for continuous logic as a variety of [[enriched categories]] is given in